 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 There is a swampy area in the southeast corner of my farm in Windsor, Missouri where this species had run rampant.
 When I first moved back here to the family farm in 2013, the Impatiens capensis (Jewel Weed) was king of the swamp.
 Not anymore… After a couple of years, this Dichanthelium species took it over BUT that didn’t last long either.
 Now a different species of grass has the throne.
 The area is a swamp partly because Farrington Park Lake has a drain in the area.
 To give a little more history, which may not matter to you, the Rock Island Railroad used to run along the south boundary of the farm.
-The railroad uses soil along where they need to buildup the “roadbed” for the tracks which is what partly happened with the southeast corner of the farm.
+The railroad used soil along where they need to buildup the “roadbed” for the tracks which is what partly happened with the southeast corner of the farm.
 Back in the steam locomotive days, Rock Island Railroad dug a lake on the other side of the tracks for water for the steam locomotives.
 Once steam was replaced by diesel engines, the railroad donated the lake and surrounding land to the city of Windsor for a park.
 The Rock Island Railroad is now part of the Katy Trail.
 Anyway, there is a drain under the trail that drains in a low spot that was dug by the railroad to buildup the tracks.
 This corner of the farm is low anyway and there is always water standing between the fence and trail right-of-way.
 Despite it being a mosquito haven, the Japanese Honeysuckle has taken over the fences.
 There is also an abundant amount of other insects and birds.
 I have been there in the past and there were MANY Hummingbirds.

 The first and second photos were taken on July 25 (2019) and it took a while to figure out what in the heck it was.
 At that stage, or any other for that matter, you may not recognize it as a type of grass.
 I thought it could be a species Tradescantia (Spiderwort) or maybe a species of Persicaria (Smartweed/Knotweed).
 The leaves didn’t actually match any species of either two and there were no flowers to look up.
 Finally, I sent photos to a horticulturalist who maintains the Midwest Weeds and Wildflowers website from Mississippi State University (Springfield, MO).
 Although she doesn’t have them on her site, she told me they were Dichanthelium latifolium.
 I looked them up online and thought she was correct…

-Over the next several months I took a lot of photos of this colony that wasn’t in the swamp.
+Over the next several months I took a lot of photos of a colony that wasn’t in the swamp.
 They had escaped the swamp and a fairly good-sized colony was growing next to the fence along the back of the pasture.

 There isn’t much online about this species which was another reason I had some difficulty.
 One of the best ways to figure out what species of wildflowers you have is with their flowers.
 But, with this one there were no flowers.